Jacob H. Sharp: Civil War service

-At the start of the Civil War, Sharp enlisted in the 1st Mississippi Battalion, which was later consolidated into the 44th Mississippi Infantry (also known as Blythe's Regiment).
+At the start of the Civil War, Sharp enlisted in the 1st Mississippi Battalion, which was later consolidated into the 44th Mississippi Infantry (initially known as Blythe's Regiment).
 He rose through the ranks from private to captain and participated in the Battle of Shiloh, Bragg's Kentucky Campaign, and the Battle of Murfreesboro.
 Promoted to colonel in August 1863, he led a brigade following the promotion of Brig.
 Gen. Patton Anderson and was in command of it at Chickamauga and the Battle of Missionary Ridge.

 During the 1864 Atlanta Campaign, General Anderson wrote in his official report on the Battle of Jonesboro, "Sharp's gallant Mississippians could be seen pushing their way in small parties up to the very slope of the enemy’s breastworks.
 Officers could be plainly observed encouraging the men to this work.
 One on horseback, whom I took to be General Sharp, was particularly conspicuous."

 Sharp became a brigadier general on July 24, 1864, following the wounding of Brig.
 Gen. William F. Tucker at the Battle of Resaca and given command of the Fifth Brigade in Edward Johnson's division of Stephen D. Lee's corps of the Army of Tennessee.

 He participated in the Franklin-Nashville Campaign later that year.
 In the assault during the Battle of Franklin on November 30, 1864, Johnson's Division charged the works after dark and Sharp's Brigade was distinguished in the desperate struggle, taking three Union battle flags and leaving their dead and wounded in the trenches and along the works.
 Sharp himself was wounded in the battle, but soon recovered.
 Following the Battle of Nashville in December, the defeated Army of Tennessee recrossed the Tennessee River on December 26.
 Sharp's Brigade was then furloughed until February 12, 1865, when they were reactivated.
 In April 1865, he and his men surrendered at Bennett Place following the Carolinas campaign.